jrmoore524/C-Programming-Projects/README.md

 # Programming-Projects
-These are all of my C++ projects.
+These are some of my C++ projects.
 I hope you enjoy them!